-The remaining articles were reviewed based on title and abstract by two researchers.
-Criteria for inclusion in the full review were based on the research questions and project relevance.
+The 600 articles selected were reviewed based on title and abstract.
+Criteria for inclusion in the full review were based on project relevance.
+The objective of the review has not been to include all literature that refers to resilience in an urban setting, but to identify key literature to guide the work of conceptualising and operationalising resilience in the context of the SMR project.
 The review was focused on resilience within safety sciences, and thus excluded articles of resilience in the areas of, for example, infrastructure networks and individual resilience (e.g., childhood trauma).
 Further, articles were resilience was a sub-topic or only mentioned in passing were excluded from the review.
 This could be, for example, research focusing on flood or earthquake vulnerability, which uses the notion of resilience without directly referring to resilience literature.
-A total of 119 articles were selected for full review.